If you're using the Hybrid version of the Phish Alert Button (PAB) in Outlook 2016 and you would like to add text to the PAB, you are able to.

 <bt:ShortStrings> sections that will need to be changed for the PAB text to be applied.
 The first set of strings are used when your Outlook PAB is in Exchange mode.
 The second set of strings are used when you are using Microsoft 365.
 Any override values will be used for specific locales and the default values will be used for unsupported locales.

-The text shown for the DefaultValue text on the groupLabel and paneReadButtonLabel is where you can add your customized text for the Phish Alert Button text.
+Add your customized PAB text to the DefaultValue text for both the groupLabel and paneReadButtonLabel.
 Then, save the file and install the PAB as you normally would.